A guide to cookies in Next.js - LogRocket Blog

 npm install cookies-next

-The cookies-next package comes inbuilt with similar functions to the react-cookies package.
+The cookies-next package comes inbuilt with similar functions to the react-cookie package.
 These functions can be used for setting and removing cookies.
 Let’s create

 handler functions for setting and removing cookies with the following code:

-Note: Editor’s note: This article was reviewed for accuracy by Elijah Asaolu on 20 April 2024 and updated to include information about working with cookies in Next.js v14, as well as in the App Router vs. the Pages Router.
-Sections were also added regarding defining cookie behaviors and properties, setting multiple cookies, and working with cookies and Next.js route handlers, Server Components, middleware, Server Actions, and client-side vs. server-side cookies.
-The article was previously updated on 3 July 2023 to include information about common issues and fixes associated with the